The Life Story of Dr. Bernice Catherine Harper

 Harper spent the next “35 years, 11 months and 23 days of service” as a medical care advisor in the United States Department of Health and Human Services (HHS).
 When she first arrived in government, Harper quickly realized that much needed to be done to support a variety of medical fields.
 She wasted no time in integrating social work into numerous proposals.
 On one occasion, after Harper presented 17 proposals to her colleagues, someone asked why she recommended allocating so much money ($236,000) for social work.
 Harper recalled that her audience was so quiet “you could hear a pin drop in the room.”
 Perhaps there was a backstory here, but Harper wasn’t bothered by that and got straight to the point, “because the conditions of patients and the needs of families require that kind of care.”
 Ultimately, all of the proposals passed.
 Of her many successes in government, Harper is best known for her advocacy for the integration of hospice care benefits into Medicare.
 Harper’s recommendations included the incorporation of physicians’ services, nursing care, medical social services and counseling into the Medicare package.
 Legislation to allocate Medicare funding for hospice care was officially passed in 1982.

-Despite her distinguished career in the United States, Harper maintained her passion for missionary work in Africa.
+Despite her distinguished career in the United States (US), Harper maintained her passion for missionary work in Africa.
 Harper had always fought for the rights of people to access healthcare and to have a dignified death, especially for those in great need.
 She served as chair of the National Hospice Organization Task Force on Access to Hospice Care by Minority Groups for 10 years.
-In 1996, Harper received the opportunity to represent the United States in the first professional seminar tour of hospices in South Africa and Zimbabwe — a defining moment in her life.
+In 1996, Harper received the opportunity to represent the US in the first professional seminar tour of hospices in South Africa and Zimbabwe — a defining moment in her life.
 Although she was invited as a representative of the government, HHS did not avail funding to support her engagement, so Harper used her vacation time and her personal credit card to take herself to Africa with a group of other hospice leaders from the US.
 Throughout her visit, Harper conducted workshops and presentations regarding both her book and social work experience to share her expertise on death and dying.

-During this time, the HIV/AIDS pandemic was in full force in Sub-Saharan Africa.
+During this time, the HIV/AIDS pandemic was in full force in sub-Saharan Africa.
 The few hospices operating there were adapting to the needs of people living with HIV and AIDS.
 The limited number of hospice programs and minimal supplies of pain medication could not support the growing body of patients.
 Healthcare systems quickly became overwhelmed.
 Harper recalls a chilling remark echoed by an African colleague during her visit: “Africa is becoming a graveyard.”
-Recognizing a need to support Africa’s hospice and palliative care programs, Harper and her colleagues formed the Foundation for Hospices in Sub-Saharan Africa (FHSSA) in 1999 with the goal to partner hospice and palliative care organizations in the United States with those in Sub-Saharan Africa to foster knowledge exchange and resource mobilization.
+Recognizing a need to support Africa’s hospice and palliative care programs, Harper and her colleagues formed the Foundation for Hospices in Sub-Saharan Africa (FHSSA) in 1999 with the goal to partner hospice and palliative care organizations in the US with those in sub-Saharan Africa to foster knowledge exchange and resource mobilization.

 While this experience may not fit the typical missionary meaning, Harper and her colleagues have certainly left a mark on the African continent.
 Over the years, FHSSA established more than 100 of these twinned partnerships.
 Harper has since stated that she achieved her childhood dream.
 But her influence has not stopped in Africa.
 Her legacy continues to live on through FHSSA, which later expanded its work beyond Africa to other parts of the world and is now known as Global Partners in Care (GPIC).
 The foundational work of Harper and her co-founders has created a global impact that inspires organizations, healthcare providers and community members around the world to ensure access to compassionate care for those who need it most.